Women in Vedic Culture

 Lakshmibai lost her husband in 1923 and was left to look after eight children and a vast property.
 She faced the situation and still pursued her national commitments.
 Later, through her sons, she learned of an organization based on individual contact, mutual love and voluntary discipline called the Rashtriya Swayam Sevak Sangh.
 She thought that this type of organization would also work well for meeting the challenge among women.
 After meeting with Dr. Hedgewar about her ideas, she formed an organization for women called Rashtra Sevika Samiti on Vijaya Dashami Day, October 25, 1936.
 She sketched the working plan for the organization and shouldered all the responsibility herself.

-As the organization grew, among its members Lakshmibai was called by her family nickname of "Mousiji", but they prefixed it with "Vandaniya" to show their respect.
-Vandaniya Mousiji's talent of nursing became especially useful, since she had to nurse a number of ailing minds from all kinds of weaknesses.
-It was difficult in those days for a socially and economically well placed young widow to get involved in work wherein prestige, honor and fame were never to be aspired for.
+As the organization grew, among its members Lakshmibai was called by her family nickname of “Mousiji”, but they prefixed it with “Vandaniya” to show their respect.
+Vandaniya Mousiji’s talent of nursing became especially useful, since she had to nurse a number of ailing minds from all kinds of weaknesses.
+It was difficult in those days for a socially and economically well-placed young widow to get involved in work wherein prestige, honor and fame were never to be aspired for.

 In the beginning she was also too shy to deliver speeches and often would ask a friend to do it for her.
 But through perseverance, firm will and relentless practice she slowly acquired most of the qualities to lead the organization.

 The basic premise of the organization was the practice and promotion of Vedic culture in its relevance to modern times.
-She convinced many women to do the same by protecting it through the natural process of imparting the proper impressions at home, especially to her children.
-It is through this process that a mother's power can build a strong character-based society.
+She convinced many women to do the same by protecting it through the natural process of imparting the proper impressions at home, especially to their children.
+It is through this process that a mother’s power can build a strong character-based society.

 To set the proper example, she introduced Devi Ashtabhuja, a symbol of the ideal Hindu woman with eight (ashta) specific qualities, such as chastity, boldness, affection, alertness, etc., that every woman should have.
 To organize and inspire the women, there were regular meetings.
 And to spread it, Mousiji started touring with what little transportation that could be arranged, traveling alone and with her small son, depending on God to avoid the risks.
 Gradually, the Samiti grew to a national organization, holding special gatherings in places like Mumbai.